Resources for clergy and congregations

 Nonprofit Church Leadership certificate program for clergy: Formerly known as Nonprofit Church Leadership certificate program.)
 Applications for the 2024-2025 program are open now.
 Apply by May 1.
-Clergy and church leaders may apply for this year-long, online graduate certificate program designed to increase competencies in leadership.
+Clergy and church leaders may apply for this year-long, online graduate certificate program through Dakota Wesleyan University designed to increase competencies in leadership.
 View summaries of the Applied Projects presented by the participating pastors in 2019 and in 2020 or view the application to learn more about the program.
-Applicants will need to ask the Leadership Team of their church to fill out this Endorsement of Participation.
+Applicants will need to ask the Leadership Team of their church to complete this Endorsement of Participation.
 Applications for the next cohort will open in early March 2022.
 The deadline to submit your application is May 1, 2022.